alicekellings/Sidebuzcom/src/content/blog/14-gluten-free-dairy-free-desserts-that-everyone-can-enjoy.md

 ![Vegan + Gluten-free Chocolate Chip Cookies ](https://camillestyles.com/wp-content/uploads/2023/04/vegan-gluten-free-chocolate-chip-cookies-768x960.jpeg)

 **Why We Love It: **Vegan and gluten-free chocolate chip cookies that taste great *and* are better for you?
 Sign me up.
 These tasty treats boast oats, walnuts, cinnamon, sea salt, almond butter, chia seeds, and so much more goodness.
 They’re moist (sorry), chewy, and totally delicious.
-These cookies are also great for wrapping up and gifting to a friend or packing in your kiddos’ lunch boxes.
+These cookies are also great for wrapping up and gifting to a friend or packing in your kiddos�?lunch boxes.

 **Hero Ingredient: **Pro tip: Though the recipe doesn’t call for it, toasting your walnuts beforehand brings an extra nuttiness to the cookie that’s just divine.